Vishnu89032/EDA/README.md

 Libraries to import

 import numpy as np

 import pandas as pd

-from sklearn import preprocessing from sklearn.impute import SimpleImputer from sklearn.preprocessing import OneHotEncoder, StandardScaler from sklearn.decomposition import PCA from sklearn.preprocessing import PolynomialFeatures
+from sklearn import preprocessing

+from sklearn.impute import SimpleImputer

+from sklearn.preprocessing import OneHotEncoder, StandardScaler

-Feature Engineering
+from sklearn.decomposition import PCA

+from sklearn.preprocessing import PolynomialFeatures

+**Feature Engineering:**

 Process of selecting, transforming or creating new features from the raw dataset for improving the machine Learning model Common Techniques used in Feature Engineering

 Feature Selection - Identifying and selecting most relevant features from the dataset - Domain knowledge, statistical methods, feature importance

-Feature Scaling - Ensuring that all the features are on a similar scale to prevent some features from dominating - Standardization, normalization..
+Feature Scaling - Ensuring that all the features are on a similar scale to prevent some features from dominating - Standardization, normalization

-Feature Transformation - Tranform the feature to make them more suitable for analysis Handling Missing Values - Dealing with the missing values - imputation, sophisticated methods; predictive imputations, Encoding of the categorical Variables - Converting categorical columns to be processed by Machine Learning Algorithms.
+Feature Transformation - Tranform the feature to make them more suitable for analysis

+Handling Missing Values - Dealing with the missing values - imputation, sophisticated methods; predictive imputations

+Encoding of the categorical Variables - Converting categorical columns to be processed by Machine Learning Algorithms

-Creating Interaction Terms - Combining two or more features to form a new feature.
+Creating Interaction Terms - Combining two or more features to form a new feature

-Feature Aggregation - Aggregating multiple related features into a single feature.
+Feature Aggregation - Aggregating multiple related features into a single feature

-Dimentionality Reduction - Reduce the number of feature while ensuring that we keep the relevant information- PCA
+Dimentionality Reduction - Reduce the number of feature while ensuring that we keep the relevant information - PCA

 # Feature Selection
 selected_features = ['LotArea','YearBuilt']